Madera Canyon (Arizona): History

 The Santa Rita Mountains were filled with prospectors in the early 1900s, with over a dozen mines operating in Madera Canyon alone.
 One was owned by a colorful character named Ben Daniels, who had once served as a marshal in Dodge City, Tombstone, and other rough Western towns, and had fought in the Spanish–American War with the Rough Riders.
 Daniels later built a home in Madera Canyon and was elected sheriff of Pima County in 1920.
 His wife became the Pima County Superintendent of Schools.

 The Pennington family lived in the area in the 1870s and a daughter, Larcena Pennington Page, was kidnapped by Apaches, tortured, and left for dead.
 She survived and made it back to her family.
 Josephine Peak is named for another daughter, Josephine Pennington.
 Other well-known places are named after miners, ranchers, and settlers.
 Sprung Spring was named after the Sprung family, for it is thought that it was they who first improved it.
 Mount Wrightson was originally named 'Old Baldy' after Captain Richard Ewell, who bore the same name, and was stationed at Ft.
 Buchanan in the 1850s.
 But his service in the CSA denied his name being attached to the peak.
 William Wrightson, who brought Arizona's first press around South America, and who later ventured in mining, was killed alongside of Gilbert Hopkins in 1865.
 It was their names which were assigned to the two prominent mountains nearby.

 In 1905, Madera Canyon and the Santa Rita Mountains became a part of the new National Forest System.
-In 1911, a Tucson businessman formed a group of backers who built several cabins in the canyon on land leased from the United States Forest Service (USFS).
-Over the next few years, the roads were improved, automobiles came into use and Madera Canyon became a popular summer destination.
-Moreover, under the 1915 Occupancy Permits Act, the USFS had encouraged construction of recreational residences (summer cabins).
-In 1922, the Santa Rita Trails Resort was built.
-The original lodge later burned down, but in 1929 it was rebuilt as a year-round resort with cottages, cabins, a restaurant, a general store, a gas station and a post office.
-In the 1930s, Madera Canyon was home to a Civilian Conservation Corps camp.
-Many of the rock walls they built still exist.

-The USFS continued to develop utilities and improve roads, but in the 1960s, ceased issuing new building permits.
-Some of the privately built summer cabins had become year-round homes, increasingly for retirees.
-There was concern that the impact of homes in the canyon led to erosion, sewage, and water supply problems.
-However, the unimproved picnic areas were also considered a source of pollution.
-Entering the 1970s, USFS policy shifted further to public use, repurposing and "re-wildernessing" the canyon for camping and hiking.
-Over fifty private cabins on public land were evacuated and demolished between 1984 and 1991.
-The few remaining homes in Madera Canyon are on private land.